Reginald Corbet: Member of parliament

 Corbet was not returned to the parliament of March 1553, the second and last of Edward VI's reign.
 The reasons are unknown.
 John Dudley, First Duke of Northumberland was the power in the land and he was particularly zealous in securing the return of his supporters to that parliament, although it is unclear why he would want to block the election of Corbet, who seems to have been broadly sympathetic to the Protestant faction.
 It is possibly relevant that Corbet's pay was lower than the former incumbent, so he may have been conducting a campaign of his own.
 On his return to parliament in October 1553, the first parliament of Mary's reign, the borough resolved that he should be an MP: "at this time and at all times hereafter so long as he is recorder... if he will take it upon him, for that it is supposed to be incident to his... office of recordership".
 It is unclear whether Corbet himself instigated this motion and it was certainly untrue that Shrewsbury recorders had previously sat as MPs ex officio.
 However, some boroughs did have such a tradition.
 Among Corbet's contemporaries, fellow Salopian Robert Broke was recorder and MP for London, where the practice seems to have originated, while Richard Morgan occupied both offices for Gloucester, another important borough in the Marches.

 Corbet's is not one of the 60 names later marked as "they which stood for the true religion" in that parliament: these were the decided Protestants who resisted Mary's restoration of Catholicism from the outset.
 However, when returned to the parliament of 1555, he joined the cautious opposition to the regime, voting with his nephew, Sir Andrew, against an important government bill.

 Marriage and family

 Reginald Corbet married Alice Gratewood, daughter of John Gratewood of Wollerton, at Hodnet on 23 August 1546.

-Her uncle, Sir Rowland Hill, the first Protestant Lord Mayor of London, died without issue in 1561.
+Her uncle, Sir Rowland Hill, published the Geneva Bible and may have inspired the character 'Old Sir Rowland' in Shakespeare’s As You Like It.
+He died without issue in 1561.
 He had used some of his immense wealth to buy estates in his native Shropshire and the neighbouring counties, most of them on the market because of the Dissolution of the Monasteries.
-These he left to his two nieces.
+These he left to his two nieces, wider family and for charitable purposes.

 Alice inherited large estates that made herself and Reginald Corbet wealthy and secure for the latter part of their lives.
 On Alice's death, the estates were listed as the manors of Drayton, Adderley, Stoke on Tern, Hales, Almington and Blore, the village of Child's Ercall and granges at Cliffe, Tern Hill, Burnhill and Cheethill.